Episcopal Diocese of Utah

-The Episcopal Diocese of Utah is a diocese of the Episcopal Church in the United States, encompassing the state of Utah, less that part of the Four Corners region which is in the Navajoland Area Mission.
-It includes a small part of northern Arizona.
+The Episcopal Diocese of Utah is a diocese of the Episcopal Church in the United States encompassing the state of Utah, other than the southeastern part of the Utah which is included in the Navajoland Area Mission.
+The diocese also includes a small part of northern Arizona.

 In 1867, the Episcopal Church was the first Protestant church organized in Utah.
 The diocesan offices and cathedral, St. Mark's Cathedral, are in Salt Lake City.
-The current bishop is The Rt.
+The current bishop is the Rt.
 Rev. Phyllis A. Spiegel, whose consecration took place on September 17, 2022.

 History

 Daniel Sylvester Tuttle was chosen as missionary bishop of Montana, Idaho and Utah on October 5, 1866, and was consecrated on May 1, 1867.
 He served as bishop until 1886.
 Tuttle arrived in Salt Lake City on July 4, 1867.
 George Foote and T. W. Haskins, who held the first church service at Independence Hall in May 1867, preceded him.
 The cornerstone of St. Mark's Cathedral was laid July 30, 1870.
 The parish was formally organized in November of that year, with Tuttle as rector.
 The cathedral was occupied in May 1871, and is listed on the National Register of Historic Places.
 It is the third oldest Episcopal Cathedral in America.
 The second bishop was Abiel Leonard.
 Under his leadership, numerous churches were opened in mining and other communities, including missions to the Ute Indians in the Uintah Basin.